jupyterhub/zero-to-jupyterhub-k8s/doc/source/setup-helm.rst

 --------------

 After installing helm on your machine, initialize helm on your Kubernetes cluster.
-At the terminal, enter:
+At a terminal for your local machine (or within an interactive cloud shell from your provider), enter:

 1. Set up a `ServiceAccount
    <https://kubernetes.io/docs/tasks/configure-pod-container/configure-service-account/>`_